sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/changelist376.rst

 Bugfixes
 ~~~~~~~~
+- Fix: "ConvertToYUY2" / "ConvertToYV12": YV12<->YUY2 interlaced conversion
+  used asymmetric 0.75/0.25 chroma interpolation coefficients instead of the
+  MPEG-2 specified 7/8,1/8 and 3/8,5/8 coefficients, introducing opposite-
+  direction vertical chroma shifts in top and bottom fields.
+First diagnosed
+  by Gavino in 2009; now resolved by routing through ``ConvertToPlanarGeneric``.
+- Fix: "ConvertToYUY2" / "ConvertToYV12": progressive YV12<->YUY2 conversion
+  used asymmetric 0.75/0.25 averaging (quarter-pixel offset) instead of the
+  correct 0.5/0.5 midpoint average for left-sited chroma, introducing a
+  1/4-pixel vertical chroma shift.
+- Fix: "ConvertToYUY2": ``_ChromaLocation``, ``_Matrix`` and ``_ColorRange``
+  frame properties were not read from YV12 source frames and not written to
+  YUY2 output frames in the legacy direct conversion path.
+- Fix: "ConvertToYUY2": SSE2 interlaced upsampling used wrong weighting
+  direction for the lower line of each field pair (75%/25% toward current
+  instead of 25%/75% toward next), differing from the C reference implementation.
 - Fix: memory leak in Subframe/MakePropertyWritable after static-frame sources (ColorBars, BlankClip)
 - Fix: "Histogram" Color2 mode to copy alpha channel from source for alpha-carrying formats
   (YUVA, RGBPA, RGB32, RGB64); initialize alpha to zero in the histogram panel area.